IBM/operator-collection-sdk/docs/tutorial.md

 **Note:** SSH credentials are optional when creating the operator.
 If SSH credentials are not supplied, the operator is configured by using the `personal` credential type, which requires a credential to be generated by using the `zoscb-encrypt` CLI before creating an instance of the operator.

-After the installation completes, you should see the RACF Operator in Openshift under Operators > Installed Operators.
+After the installation completes, you should see the RACF Operator in OpenShift under Operators > Installed Operators.

 ![InstalledOperator](../docs/images/installed-racf-operator.png)

 # Create an instance of the operator
-In the installed operator in Openshift, you can now attempt to create an instance of the operator by supplying the required values and clicking `Create`.
+In the installed operator in OpenShift, you can now attempt to create an instance of the operator by supplying the required values and clicking `Create`.

 **Note:** The initial creation will fail due to an injected failure.
 However, this failure will be corrected in the following debugging stage.